Prithviraj Kapoor: Personal life

-Kapoor was aged 17 when he was married to the 15-year-old Ramsarni Mehra, a girl of his own community and similar background, in a match arranged by their parents.
-The marriage was harmonious and conventional and lasted all their lives.
-In fact, the wedding had been held even earlier, a few years prior to this, and it was the gauna ceremony (farewell) which was celebrated when Ramsarni reached the age of 15 and became old enough to leave her parents and reside with her husband and in-laws.
-Ramsarni's brother, Jugal Kishore Mehra, would later enter films.
+Kapoor was 17 when he was married to 15-year-old Ramsarni Mehra, who was from the same community, in an arranged marriage.
+The marriage was harmonious and conventional, and they remained married with each other till death.
+Some believe the marriage had actually been held earlier with the farewell ceremony only being held when Ramsarni was 15 years old.
+Ramsarni's brother, Jugal Kishore Mehra, would later enter the film industry.

-The couple's eldest child, Raj Kapoor, was born the following year in Peshawar, North West Frontier Province, on 14 December 1924; making Prithviraj a father at age 18.
-By the time Prithviraj moved to Mumbai in 1927, the couple were the parents of three children.
+The couple's eldest child, Raj Kapoor, was born the following year in Peshawar, North West Frontier Province, on 14 December 1924; making Prithviraj a father at the age of 18.
+By the time Prithviraj moved to Mumbai in 1927, he had fathered two more children with her.
 In 1930, Ramsarni joined Prithviraj in Mumbai.
-The following year, while she was pregnant for the fourth time, two of their sons died in the space of one terrible week.
-One of their children, Devinder (called Devi), died of double-pneumonia, while the other child, Ravinder (called Binder or Bindie), died of poisoning in a freak incident when he swallowed rat-poison pills strewn in the garden.
+The following year, while she was pregnant for the fourth time, two of their sons died.
+Son Devinder died of pneumonia, while son Ravinder swallowed rat poison while playing in the garden.

-The couple went on to have three more children: sons Shamsher Raj (Shammi) and Balbir Raj (Shashi) (who were to become famous actors and filmmakers in their own right), and daughter, Urmila Sial.
+The couple went on to have three more children: sons Shamsher Raj (Shammi) and Balbir Raj (Shashi) and daughter Urmila Sial.

-After his retirement, Prithviraj settled in a cottage called Prithvi Jhonpra near Juhu Beach, West Mumbai.
-The property was on lease, which was bought by Shashi Kapoor, and later converted into a small, experimental theatre, the Prithvi Theatre.
-Both Prithviraj and Ramsarni had cancer and died 16 days apart.
+After his retirement, Prithviraj took a lease of a cottage called Prithvi Jhonpra near Juhu Beach, West Mumbai.
+The property would later be bought by Shashi Kapoor, and later converted into a small theatre.
+Both Prithviraj and Ramsarni would be diagnosed of cancer, with them dying 16 days apart.
 Prithviraj died on 29 May 1972 and Ramsarni died on 14 June 1972.

-A Samadhi (memorial) of Raj Kapoor at their family farm "Rajbaugh", which means the "garden of kings", also houses Privthiraj Kapoor and his wife's memorial.
-Rajbaugh lies on the banks of Mula-Mutha River in Loni Kalbhor village 30 km east of Pune in Maharashtra.
-Kapoor family sold part of 125 acres Rajbaugh to MIT World Peace University (MIT WPU) which built and houses the memorial for the Kapoor family on its campus.
-It has 7 pagodas and a viewing gallery which displays the Kapoor family photographs.
-Raj Kapoor shot many of his films at this farm, including Satyam Shivam Sundaram, Mera Naam Joker, Bobby, and Prem Rog among others.
-Kapoor's family bungalow inside the farm has been preserved; the popular song "Hum Tum Ek Kamre Mein Band Ho" was shot inside this bungalow.
-He shared a great friendship with the Hindi Literature stalwart Harivansh Rai Bachchan.
+A Samadhi (memorial) of Raj Kapoor at their 125 acre family farm "Rajbaugh", also houses Privthiraj Kapoor and his wife's memorial.
+Rajbaugh lies on the banks of Mula-Mutha River in Loni Kalbhor, 30 km east of Pune.
+The Kapoor family sold a part of the farm to MIT World Peace University (MIT WPU) which houses a memorial for the Kapoor family on its campus.
+He shared a deep friendship with celebrated Hindi poet Harivansh Rai Bachchan, the father of Amitabh Bachchan.